-In addition, protein abundance rhythmic profiles with 12h period are observed under summer photoperiod systematically along numerous genes listed in Fig. 37-B. The secondary peaks observed in these proteins are not induced by an increment in the transcription level of their corresponding gene (Fig. 37-B).
-This phenomenon has been previously observed in RuBisCO small subunit (RBCS) protein abundance profile in plants during neutral photoperiod.
-Multi-omics integration of the results presented in this thesis shows that this phenomenon is present not only in RBCS but systematically all Calvin cycle enzymes, as well as some proteins from the photosynthetic electron transport chain (Fig. 37-B).
-These 12h period profiles are not transcriptomically regulated as the ones described in winter photoperiod, since its encoding transcripts describe one peak of expression per day (24 h period) (Fig. 37-B).
+In addition, protein abundance rhythmic profiles with 12h period were observed under summer photoperiod along numerous genes listed in Fig. 37-B. The secondary peaks observed in these proteins were not induced by an increment in the transcription level of their corresponding gene (Fig. 37-B).
+Multi-omics integration of the results presented in this thesis sew that this phenomenon was present in all Calvin cycle enzymes and some proteins from the photosynthetic electron transport chain (Fig. 37-B).
+These 12h period profiles are not transcriptionally regulated as the ones described in winter photoperiod, since its encoding transcripts describe only one peak of expression per day (24 h period) (Fig. 37-B).
 The mRNA rhythmic profiles of enzymes from the Calvin cycle are in agreement with previously published data in plants, both showing a 24 h period (Pilgrim & McClung, 1993).
-It suggest that a strong post-translation regulatory mechanism is causing this 12h period profile in proteins involved in photosynthesis during long photoperiods (including summer and neutral ones) in both microalgae and plants.
+It suggested that a post-translation regulatory mechanism was causing this 12h period profile in proteins involved in photosynthesis during long photoperiods (including summer and neutral ones) in both microalgae and plants.

 Integration of starch content diel oscillations with multi-omic data

-There exists an influx of carbon compounds, obtained from the Calvin cycle, to starch.
-The accumulation and degradation of starch have been described to be circadian regulated, since periodic oscillations of its content is observed in photosynthetic organisms as Chlamydomonas and Arabidopsis, as well as a rhythmic gene expression profile of the enzymes involved in the process (Flis et al., 2019; Geigenberger, 2011; Kötting et al., 2010; Ral et al., 2006; Smith et al., 2004; Sulpice et al., 2014).
-Chlamydomonas reaches its maximum starch content few hours after sunset (Ral et al., 2006), while Arabidopsis plants does it exactly at sunset (Feugier & Satake, 2013; Kötting et al., 2010).
-In both organisms, starch starts to accumulate during the light hours, until amylases (AMY) are activated and its degradation starts.
-Starch content is a result of a controlled balance between its degradation, by AMY, and its synthesis, ADP-glucose pyrophosphorylase with its small and large subunit genes (APS and APL) (Fig. 37-A).
+The accumulation and degradation of starch have been described to be circadian regulated, since periodic oscillations of its content was observed in photosynthetic organisms as Chlamydomonas and Arabidopsis, as well as a rhythmic gene expression profile of the enzymes involved in the process (Flis et al., 2019; Geigenberger, 2011; Kötting et al., 2010; Ral et al., 2006; Smith et al., 2004; Sulpice et al., 2014).
+Chlamydomonas reached its maximum starch content few hours after sunset (Ral et al., 2006), while Arabidopsis reaches it exactly at sunset (Feugier & Satake, 2013; Kötting et al., 2010).
+In both organisms, starch started to accumulate during the light hours, until amylases (AMY) were activated and its degradation started.
+Starch content must be considered as the result of a controlled balance between its degradation, by AMY, and its synthesis, by ADP-glucose pyrophosphorylase with its small and large subunit genes (APS and APL) (Fig. 37-A).

-Starch content in Ostreococcus tauri under diurnal cycles is also rhythmic with a 24h period (Fig. 39-A) with a p-value < 0.05, which align with the periodic oscillations described in Arabidopsis and Chlamydomonas.
-However, Ostreococcus do not reach its maximum starch content around sunset as they do.
-Instead, the maximum starch content aligns with the high irradiance hours and it decreases gradually after that point, under both photoperiods (Fig. 39-A).
-These results suggest that there is not a conserved starch content temporal program throughout the green lineage, since its degradation starts at different times of the day depending on the organism.
+Starch content in Ostreococcus tauri under diurnal cycles was also rhythmic with a 24h period (Fig. 39-A) with a p-value < 0.05, which aligned with the periodic oscillations described in Arabidopsis and Chlamydomonas.
+However, Ostreococcus did not reach its maximum starch content around sunset as they did.
+Instead, the maximum starch content aligned with the high irradiance hours and it decreased gradually after that point, under both photoperiods (Fig. 39-A).
+These results suggested that there was not a conserved starch content temporal program throughout the green lineage, since its degradation started at different times of the day depending on the organism.